ELIFE-ASU/rinform/cran-comments.md

 * codecov 91% (using testthat)

 ## R CMD check results
-There were no ERRORs, WARNINGs, and NOTEs.
+There were no ERRORs and WARNINGs.
+There was one NOTEs:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Gabriele Valentini <gvalent3@asu.edu>'

+Days since last update: 2

 ## Notes to previous comments from CRAN
 * The copyright is now assigned to G. Valentini and D.G.
 Moore